faizandataanalyst/Projects/README.md

 # Data Analyst Portfolio
-Welcome to my data analyst portfolio.This repository contains a collection of my data analysis projects showcasing my skills in data manipulation, visualization, and storytelling.
+Welcome to my data analyst portfolio.
+This repository contains a collection of my data analysis projects showcasing my skills in data manipulation, visualization, and storytelling.
 Each project focuses on solving real-world problems and provides insights derived from data.
 ## Projects
 ### 1. UCI Heart Disease:
 - **Description**: Data contains 16 features and about 900 values.
-It is a complete Machine Learning Pipeline with a detailed Exploratory Data Analysis(EDA), Statistical Analysis and different technique is used to make a best Machine Learning Model.
+It is a complete Machine Learning Pipeline with a detailed Exploratory Data Analysis(EDA), Statistical Analysis, and different techniques used to make the best Machine Learning Model.
-- **Tools/Libraries Used**: List of tools and libraries used for data analysis (e.g., Python, pandas, matplotlib, seaborn, sci-kit learn).
+- **Tools/Libraries Used**: List of tools and libraries used for data analysis (Python, pandas, numpy matplotlib, seaborn, sci-kit learn, scipy).
 - **Key Insights**: Every column gives different insights all the insights are given in the file.
 - File Name in Repository: ML Pipeline UCI Heart Disease
+### 2. Drugs Dataset:
+- **Description**: Data contains 6 features and about 200 values.
+It is a complete Machine Learning Pipeline with a detailed Exploratory Data Analysis(EDA), Statistical Analysis, and different techniques used to make the best Machine Learning Model.
+- **Tools/Libraries Used**: List of tools and libraries used for data analysis (Python, pandas, numpy matplotlib, seaborn, sci-kit learn, scipy).
+- **Key Insights**: Every column gives different insights all the insights are given in the file.
+- File Name in Repository: ML Pipeline Drugs Dataset

   ### Other
-  Some of the important parts of data analysis are separately added in portfolio.
-Theses are:
+  Some of the important parts of data analysis are separately added to the portfolio.
+These are:
   - Machine Learning Algorithms
     * Decision Tree
     * Random Forest